 Congratulations!
-At this point you’ve got a working application that will refresh itself from a web service and avoid the dreaded ANR that will prompt users to force close your application.
+At this point, you have a working application that will refresh itself from a web service and will avoid the dreaded ANR that would prompt users to force-close your application.

 Summary

-This tutorial covered various options for consuming web services seamlessly with Xamarin.iOS and Xamarin.Android.
-It discussed consuming XML and JSON data that was provided by a RESTful web service.
+This tutorial covered various options that showed how to consume web services seamlessly with Xamarin.iOS and with Xamarin.Android.
+It discussed consuming XML and JSON data that were provided by a RESTful web service.

-To keep our application responsive, we saw how to perform busy or time-consuming applications in the background using the Task Parallel Library.
-We also learned how to add a 3rd party component to our application, and to use that component to display a progress dialog to the user while our application is doing something.
+To keep our application responsive, we saw how to perform busy or time-consuming applications in the background by using the Task Parallel Library.
+We also learned how to add a third-party component to our application, and how to use that component to display a progress dialog to the user while our application was busy.